edinburgh-napier/set09121/lectures/lecture6.md

 - Polymorphism in C++ occurs whenever we derive classes.
-- An object can be converted into any of its base types automatically.
+- An object can be converted into any of its base types.
 - There are a few caveats which we will look at later.
 But hopefully you are all familiar with this basic concept.
 ```cpp
     class Animal{